3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 Bladders typically give you at least 2 liters of water rather than the one you will get with a large water bottle.
 If you are sweating a lot, it is easy to go through more than a liter so having two means you can stick to covering some ground in a SHTF scenario.

 Matt and I have used one of these for many years.
-The Platypus brand is easy to find replacement hoses or bags for at any of the local outfitters in our area or via ordering on Amazon.
+The Platypus brand is easy to find replacement hoses or bags for at any of the local outfitters in our area.
 I like that the Platypus is just a basic bladder and not a major pack of its own.

 I can always add extra padding around my hydration bag by using extra clothing or similar.
 I don’t want a hydration pack that has a lot of extras built in.
 It just needs to hold water and be puncture resistant and BPA free, and I am a happy camper!